garrettcadams/Twilio-SxSW-game/spec.md

 1st response:
 [SMS] You are planning your trip to SxSW 2013 and see there is a rocking party on the agenda for the Twilio community.
 To get on the RSVP list, you realize you must answer three questions correctly to prove your cloud communications street cred.
 Do you accept this challenge?
 Respond Y/N

+[SMS 140]
+To get on the list for Twilio's SxSW party, you must answer three questions to prove your Twilio street cred.
+Do you accept this challenge?

 [Voice] You are planning your trip to SxSW 2013 and see there is a rocking party on the agenda for the Twilio community.
 To get on the RSVP list, you realize you must answer three questions correctly to prove your cloud communications street cred.
 Do you accept this challenge?

 <Say> Press 1 to accept</Say>